Organs of Marsh Chapel

 The organ is an essential part of the architectural design of the Chapel’s interior.
 The organ screens include several carved panels, featuring figures of bells, a lyre, clef scrolls, and music staffs.
 The central panels depict St. Gregory, the namesake of Gregorian chant, with a dove on his shoulder and holding a monochord; as well as St. Cecilia, patron saint of music, holding a portable organ.
 The role of music in the Church and in Marsh Chapel is also evident in the two newel posts flanking the choir stalls, on which are carved the heads of Georg Friedrich Handel and Johann Sebastian Bach.

 On March 24, 1985, the re-built Casavant organ was dedicated “to the Glory and Praise of God in Service and Concert” at the University Service of Worship.
 Dean of the Chapel, Robert Watts Thornburg led the congregation in a dedication litany.
 Dr. Max Miller, University Organist and Choirmaster until 1990, played for the service.
-Since 1990, the University Organist and Choirmaster has been Julian Wachner, FAGO, who had previously served as the assistant to Dr. Miller.
-In 2001, Scott Jarrett took the illustrious position.
+In 1990, the University Organist and Choirmaster was Julian Wachner, FAGO, who had previously served as the assistant to Dr. Miller.
+In 2001, Dr. Scott Allen Jarrett took the illustrious position.
+As Music at Marsh Chapel expanded the position was split and now Dr. Scott Allen Jarrett is the Director of Music and Justin Thomas Balckwell is the Associate Director of Music and Organist.

 The Casavant Organ Opus 2000 at Marsh Chapel was made by Casavant Fréres, Limited in Quebec, Canada, and installed when the Chapel was built in 1950.
 During early 2004, it underwent renovation to its console, with work done by Thad Outerbridge.